 Numbers in the above plan are used for reference in the description below.

 As you enter the churchyard from Raby Road, the ARCH over the steps was given in memory of Walter Kerr Fernie of Stanacres, Raby Road (now Thornton Farm).
 Mr Fernie died in 1928 aged 59 years and is buried on the North side of the church.

 The SPIRE is 120 feet tall.
 There is only one bell.
-The clock is original but is now powered by electricity and automatically resets itself to accommodate changes in British Summer Time.
-The clock originally had four dials, but when Joseph Hirst realised that the church roof obstructed his view of the north facing dial from his home at Springfield House, (Now Thornton House) he added the fifth dial.
+The clock is original but is now powered by electricity and automatically resets itself to accommodate British Summer Time.
+The clock originally had four dials, but when Joseph Hirst realised that the church roof obstructed his view of the north facing dial from his home at Springfield House (now Thornton House), he added the fifth dial.

-Inside the church, MOTHERS UNION BANNERS (3) have been in use since June 10th 1958 when the first banner was dedicated in memory of Canon J Edwin Smith who was Vicar of All Saints 1953/54.
-It was Canon Smith's wife who started the movement in Thornton Hough on 12th January 1954.
+Inside the church, MOTHERS UNION BANNERS (3) have been in use since 10th June 1958 when the first banner was dedicated in memory of Canon J Edwin Smith who was Vicar of All Saints from 1953-54.
+It was Canon Smith's wife who started the local M.U. movement in Thornton Hough on 12th January 1954.
 The banner on display was made by one of the branch members, Mrs Vicky Patrick Davies in memory of the late Mrs Eveline Bernard and was dedicated in January 1994.

 The BRASS TABLET (4) on the west wall is in memory of George Jellicoe who returned from the Boer War where he had served in the 8th King's Liverpool Regiment and was at the relief of Ladysmith.
 He served as Verger and Sexton for over fifty years and died in office in 1958, aged 84 years.